Mitarashi Dango – Japanese Rice Dumplings

 Easy Mitarashi Dango recipe

-Dango is a traditional Japanese dumpling made from sweet rice flour.
-The dumplings are often skewered on sticks and served in groups of three to five.
+Dango is a traditional Japanese sweet made from sweet rice flour.
+These dumplings are often skewered on sticks and served in groups of three to five.
 The texture of these Japanese sweet rice balls is typically chewy, and they have a slightly sweet flavor.
 You can eat this treat without or with various coatings and toppings, such as sweet soy sauce, anko (sweet red bean paste), or kinako (toasted soybean flour).

 Mitarashi dango with mitarashi sauce